Demetrius Brown

 Demetrius Brown (born c.
 1967) is an American former football player.
 He was a quarterback for the University of Michigan Wolverines football team from 1985 to 1989 and a starting quarterback for the 1987 and 1988 teams.
 Brown was the first Michigan quarterback to lead the Wolverines to bowl victories in consecutive seasons, with victories over Alabama in the 1988 Hall of Fame Bowl and USC in the 1989 Rose Bowl.
 During the 1987 season, Brown also set Michigan school records with seven interceptions in a game and 16 interceptions in a season.

-Early years
+Early life

-Brown grew up in the Overton section of Miami, Florida.
+Brown grew up in the Overtown section of Miami, Florida.
 His parents were divorced when he was young, and he was raised by his mother.
 He attended Miami Beach Senior High School.
 Prior to Brown's freshman year, the school's starting quarterback was killed.
 He became a four-year starter at quarterback for Miami Beach High.